vipankumar87/symfony2-on-pagodabox/Symfony 2.3.x on PagodaBox.md

 You can name your project anything, I chose `fresh`.<br/>
-Replace with your project name in the commands that follow.
+Use your project name in the commands that follow.

 ```
 $ mkdir fresh && cd $_ && composer create-project symfony/framework-standard-edition .
 2.3.3 --no-scripts
 ```
-This will download the Symfony core, install it's dependencies and skip the usual install scripts which we'll do in a couple of minutes.
+This will download the Symfony core, install it's dependencies and skip the usual install scripts for now.

 ### Set permissions for `app/cache` and `app/logs`

 There are a <a href="http://symfony.com/doc/master/book/installation.html#configuration-and-setup" target="_new">few ways</a> to do this.
-I like this one-liner which uses ACL (more flexible than standard unix permissions).
+I like this one-liner, which uses ACL (more flexible than standard unix permissions).

 ```
 $ rm -rf app/cache/* && rm -rf app/logs/*; APACHEUSER=`ps aux | grep -E '[a]pache|[h]ttpd' | grep -v root | head -1 | cut -d\  -f1`; sudo chmod +a "$APACHEUSER allow delete,write,append,file_inherit,directory_inherit" app/cache app/logs &&
 chmod +a "`whoami` allow delete,write,append,file_inherit,directory_inherit" app/cache app/logs
 ```
-Start Apache, or you'll see an error like *chmod: Invalid entry format…* in which case remove the line `APACHEUSER=…;` and manually replace `$APACHEUSER` with the applicable username (in my case it's `_www`).
+If Apache isn't running you'll see an error like *chmod: Invalid entry format…* in which case start Apache or remove the line `APACHEUSER=…;` and manually replace `$APACHEUSER` with the applicable username (in my case it's `_www`).

 ### Initialize your Git repo

-Symfony comes with a preconfigured `.gitignore` so your first commit should capture the initial state of your applicaiton code before we do any customization.
+Symfony comes with a good `.gitignore` so let's capture the initial state of the applicaiton code before we doing any work.

 ```
 $ git init && git add . && git commit -m 'Fresh Symfony'
 ```

-Not only will we use git to track the history of our app, we'll use it to deploy our app on PagodaBox.
-Deploy just means make a certian version live.
-Using git is awesome becuase it makes reverting state and versioning really seamless.
+Not only will git track the our development history, we'll use it to deploy our app on PagodaBox.
+Deploy just means make a certain version live.
+Using git is awesome for version based deployment, as we'll see.

 ### Ensure intl extension parity via composer.json